Last Updated on

 One more thing…

 My mother works at a hospital and she sees people die almost every week.
 I don’t think I could handle that kind of emotional stress, but that’s another story.
-After having deep converstations with her, I realize why she enjoys the little things in life.
+After having deep conversations with her, I realize why she enjoys the little things in life.
 She knows that you could be gone in a heartbeat.
 So enjoying every moment and living in the now is very important.

 Before you go, I would like for you to check out the following quotes.
 I hope they’ll inspire you and hopefully change the way you view life.
+You can probably have these quotes engraved on the wooden urn of your loved ones.

 “The fear of death follows from the fear of life.
 A man who lives fully is prepared to die at any time.” – Mark Twain